-The performance of the crop, split, crop-uniform split and crop-split operations are compared to the baselines: BoF and SP.
-All the classifiers are learnt with the iterative LSVM.
-We use the AUC based optimization to train the baseline and proposed classifiers for the VOC-07 data set Bold values indicate the best result among all the methods operations to present a fair comparison.
-The 'crop' operation yields an improvement of around 2 % over the baseline BoF method to which it is similar in terms of feature space dimension.
-The 'split' operation improves the result over the SP method by 0.6 %.
-The latent operations of 'crop-uni-split' and 'crop-split' provide further improvements over the SP and BoF baselines.
-Compared to SP, the 'crop-uni-split' operation yields an improvement of 1.5 % and 'crop-split' one of 2.3 %.
+The PASCAL VOC 2007 data set [10] (VOC-07) contains 9,963 images which are split into training, validation and testing sets.
+The images are labeled with twenty classes, also allowing multiple classes to be present in the same image.
+We learn a one-vs-rest classifier for each class and report the mean Average Precision (mAP) which is the mean of AP values from each of the classifiers.
+Table 1 depicts the classification results for the proposed operations.
+It should be noted that we use the AUC-loss based optimized classifiers for both the baseline and proposed latent operations to present a fair comparison.
+The 'crop' operation yields an improvement of around 2% over the baseline BoF method to which it is similar in terms of feature space dimension.
+The 'split' operation improves the result over the SP method by 0.6%.
+The latent operations of 'cropuni-split' and 'crop-split' provide further improvements over the SP and BoF baselines.
+Compared to SP, the 'crop-uni-split' operation yields an improvement of 1.5% and 'crop-split' one of 2.3%.